-If your child has fever or pain, give him acetaminophen (Tylenol or Tempra) or ibuprofen (Motrin or Advil).
+If your child has fever or pain, give them acetaminophen (Tylenol or Tempra) or ibuprofen (Motrin or Advil).
 DO NOT give your child ASA (acetylsalicylic acid or Aspirin).

 Treatment for cough

 For most children, the cough is just a symptom of the cold.
-There is not much you can do to make the cough go away any faster.
+You can do nothing to make the cough go away faster.
 The cough will get better as the cold virus runs its course.

 Coughing is often worse at night because children are lying flat.
-For older children, try using extra pillows to raise your child’s head.
+For older children, try using extra pillows to raise their head.

 Sometimes a severe cough can be a sign of a complication, such as a chest infection or asthma.
 Your doctor can listen to your child’s chest to decide if your child is having a complication.

-Over-the-counter and prescription cold medicines are not usually helpful for children, and they do not make the illness go away any faster.
-Most cold and flu medicines are generally safe, but they can cause unwanted side effects, such as drowsiness, dizziness, trouble falling asleep, or rapid heart rate.
+Over-the-counter and prescription cold medicines are of no help for children and do not make the illness go away faster.
+Most cold and flu medicines are safe, but they can cause unwanted side effects, such as drowsiness, dizziness, trouble falling asleep or rapid heart rate.
 They can also cause rare serious side effects.
-Talk to your doctor before giving cold medicines to a young child, especially if your child is taking other medicines or has other health problems.
-Never give your child cough and cold medicines if he is under 1 year of age.
+Talk to your doctor before giving cold medicines to a young child, especially if your child is taking other medicines or has health problems.
+Do not give your child cough and cold medicines if they are under 6 years of age.

 Antibiotics have no effect on cold viruses.
-Using antibiotics when they are not needed can make it harder to treat bacterial infections with antibiotics if needed in the future.
-Antibiotics can also cause other side effects, such as diarrhea, nausea, or rash.
+Antibiotics can only treat bacterial infections.
+Antibiotics can also cause side effects such as diarrhea, nausea or rash.

 Your doctor will prescribe an antibiotic only if your child is showing signs of a bacterial complication.

-- your baby cannot drink enough fluid because his nose is too stuffy
+- • your baby cannot drink enough fluid because their nose is too stuffy

 Go to your nearest Emergency Department or call 911 if:

-- If your child has a cold, keep him comfortable, give him lots of fluids, and try using a humidifier.
+- • If your child has a cold, keep them comfortable, give lots of fluids and try using a humidifier.